DariuszDepta/bsc-mbo-six-sigma/README.md

 # (no title yet)

+### What is BSC?

+The Balanced Scorecard (BSC) is a strategic management tool that helps organizations translate their vision and strategy into a set of performance measures across four key perspectives.
+Developed in the early 1990s by Robert Kaplan and David Norton, the BSC aims to provide a more comprehensive view of organizational performance beyond traditional financial metrics.

+The four perspectives of the Balanced Scorecard are:

+- **Financial Perspective**

+  This includes traditional financial measures, such as revenue growth, profit margins, and return on investment.
+  It answers the question: _**How do we look to our shareholders?**_

+- **Customer Perspective**

+  This focuses on customer satisfaction, retention, and acquisition.
+Typical metrics include customer satisfaction scores, market share, and customer loyalty.
+It addresses the question: _**How do our customers view us?**_

+- **Internal Process Perspective**

+  This involves improving internal processes to drive value for customers and achieve financial goals.
+  Metrics here might focus on process efficiency, quality, and innovation.
+  This perspective asks: _**What must we excel at internally to satisfy customers and financial goals?**_

+- **Learning and Growth Perspective**

+  This looks at the organization’s ability to innovate and improve over time, emphasizing employee skills, training, and corporate culture.
+It addresses the question: _**How can we continue to improve and create value?**_

+The Balanced Scorecard enables organizations to take a balanced approach to performance measurement, combining both leading (predictive) and lagging (historical) indicators.
+This provides a holistic view of the organization’s health, aligns day-to-day work with strategic objectives, and facilitates better decision-making across all levels of the organization.

 ### Is it possible to use balanced scorecard in a very small company with fast-changing business environment?

 Yes, using a balanced scorecard (BSC) in a small company with a fast-changing business environment is possible